-

 See below for a general overview of what you'll have to do if you are thinking about buying vehicle in another state.

 For new vehicles: If you are an Oregon resident, you will have to provide the DMV with a Manufacturer Certificate of Origin (MCO).
-The DMV will then title your vehicle and register it for a four-year period, as well as issue license plates for the vehicle.
+The DMV will then title your vehicle and register it for a 4-year period, as well as issue license plates for the vehicle.

 For used vehicles: If you are an Oregon resident, you will have to transfer the title to your name and register the vehicle with DMV.
-The registration period on used vehicles in Oregon is two years.
+The registration period on used vehicles in Oregon is 2 years.

 You will also need a VIN inspection, which you can do at any DMV full service location.
 If the vehicle is out-of-state, a state police inspection will serve as your VIN inspection.